Blynk-Technologies/Edgent-Arduino/README.md

 # Blynk.Edgent for Arduino IDE

-**Blynk.Edgent** is a packaged library for tinkerers to easily connect their devices to the Blynk IoT platform and take advantage of its advanced features without the need for extensive coding.
+**Blynk.Edgent** is a library for tinkerers that makes it easy to connect their devices to the Blynk IoT platform and take advantage of its advanced features without extensive coding.

 ![image](https://github.com/blynkkk/blynkkk.github.io/raw/master/images/GithubBanner.jpg?raw=1)